NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 alarm is serviced elsewhere on another board.

 The ESP8266 uses the PubSubClient library, originally developed for the Arduino, then ported to the ESP8266.
+Install PubSubClient from http://platformio.org/#!/lib.
+Download the tar file and untar into this project's lib folder.

 The MQTT server/broker runs on a Raspberry Pi, which also handles the alarm events in a larger OpenHab system.